Competitive Kill-and-Restart and Preemptive Strategies for Non-Clairvoyant Scheduling: Extensions of the -Scaling Strategy for Release Dates and Parallel Machines Extensions of the b-Scaling Strategy for Release Dates and Parallel Machines

 \subsection{Release Dates}

 Let us first consider the single machine case where jobs arrive online.
-For instances of \threefield{1}{r_j,\,\mathrm{pmtn}}{w_jC_j}, we extend $\alg$ in the following way: The strategy keeps track of the rank $q_j(\theta)$ of each job $j$ at time $\theta$, where $q_j(\theta)$ is the largest integer $q$ such that job $j$ has already been probed for $w_j b^{q-1}$ before $\theta$.
-At any end of a probing occurring at time $\theta$ it selects the job $j$ with minimum rank and index among all released and not completed jobs and probes it for $w_j b^{q_j(\theta)}$.
-We only consider the limit strategy obtained when the rank of a job is set to $q_0\to-\infty$ at its release, so that phases of infinitesimal probing occur after each release date.
+For instances of \threefield{1}{r_j}{w_jC_j}, we extend $\alg$ in the following way: The strategy keeps track of the rank $\jobrank_j(\theta)$ of each job $j$ at time $\theta$, where $\jobrank_j(\theta)$ is the largest integer~$q$ such that job $j$ has already been probed for $w_j b^{q-1}$ before $\theta$.
+At any end of a probing occurring at time $\theta$ it selects the job $j$ with minimum rank and index among all released and not completed jobs and probes it for $w_j b^{\jobrank_j(\theta)}$.
+We only consider the limit strategy obtained when the rank of a job is set to $\jobrank_0\to-\infty$ at its release, so that phases of infinitesimal probing occur after each release date.
 Note that the strategy never interrupts a probing, i.e., each probing $(t_i, j_i, \tau_i)$ is executed until time $t_i + \min \{p_j, \tau_i\}$.
-We show an upper bound on the competitive ratio of $\alg$.
-We remark that we compare \alg{} against an optimal preemptive offline algorithm and hence denote the problem by \threefield{1}{r_j,\,\mathrm{pmtn}}{w_jC_j}.
+In order to show an upper bound on the competitive ratio of $\alg$, we actually compare \alg{} against an optimal \emph{preemptive} offline algorithm.
+This means that we obtain an upper bound on the ``power of preemption'' in the online setting with restarts, complementing the unbounded ratio in the model without restarts.

 \TrivialBoundReleaseDates

 To prove this result, we need a bound on the end time of a probing with respect to the point in time at which the probing began.

 \begin{lemma} For $I = (\vec{p}, \vec{w}, \vec{r}, m)$ denote by $S$ the schedule produced by $\alg$.
 If some job~$j$ is probed at time~$t$ for~$\tau = w_j b^{\jobrank}$ for some $\jobrank \in \mathbb{Z}$, then $t + \tau \leq b t$. \end{lemma} \begin{proof} At the start of the probing, $\alg$ has spent $\sum_{i=-\infty}^{\jobrank-1} w_j b^{i} = w_j \frac{b^{\jobrank}}{b-1}$ time probing the job~$j$.
 Since probings of the same job cannot run in parallel on multiple machines, we have that $t \geq w_j \frac{b^{\jobrank}}{b-1}$.
 Thus,